-7. Management activities
+9. Operational activities

-Management activities are targeted to work towards the objectives above (Section 6) by responding to the threats outlined in Section 5.
-The broad approach to management activities is described briefly below, and specific actions with budget figures attached are set out in the operational plan (Table 3).
+Operational activities are targeted to work towards the objectives above (Section 8) by responding to the threats outlined in Section 7.
+The broad approach to operational activities is described briefly below, and specific actions, with budget figures attached, are set out in the operational delivery schedule (Table 2).

-It is important to note that not all threats identified in Section 5 can be adequately addressed.
+It is important to note that not all threats identified in Section 7 can be adequately addressed.
 This can be for a number of reasons including financial, legal, or capacity restrictions.

-7.1.
-Ecological weed control
+9.1 Ecological weed control